komlog-io/komlogd/docs/en/install.rst

     komlogd &

-During its first execution, komlogd will create and initialize the necesary files and RSA keys needed for communicating with `Komlog <http://www.komlog.io>`_.
-After the initialization komlogd will terminate.
+During its first execution, komlogd will create the necesary files and RSA keys needed for communicating with `Komlog <http://www.komlog.io>`_.
+After the creation komlogd will terminate, so you can complete it with your username.

 By default komlogd will create a new directory inside user's ``$HOME`` directory called ``.komlogd`` with the following contents::